quintans/goSQL/README.md

 store.Query(BOOK).
     All().
     Outer(BOOK_A_PUBLISHER).
     Fetch(). // also resets the path.
-The next Outer starts at BOOK Outer(BOOK_A_BOOK_BIN).
+The next Outer starts AGAIN at BOOK Outer(BOOK_A_BOOK_BIN).
     Fetch().
     Where(BOOK_C_ID.Matches(1)).